vals2004/DocumentorBundle/README.md

 -----------

 1. Install and enable the bundle for your project's development environment
-2. Run `app/consoledocumentation:create` to generate the documentation for files located in `./src`
+2. Run `app/console documentation:create` to generate the documentation for files located in `./src`
-3. Your project documentation is now available at `web/bundles/documentor` or http://yourproject.dev/app\_dev.php/bundles/documentor/index.html
+3. Your project documentation is now available at `web/bundles/documentor` or http://yourproject.dev/app_dev.php/bundles/documentor/index.html

 Features